ibm-cloud-docs/ibm-cloud-provider-for-terraform/manage_resources.md

 2. Open your `sample.tf` configuration file and change a value.
 For example, you can change the **network_speed** to **100**.
 To find an overview of parameters that you can change, see the [{{site.data.keyword.cloud_notm}} resource reference](/docs/terraform?topic=terraform-setup_cli#configure_provider).

-3. Create an IBM Cloud Provider plug-in for Terraform execution plan.
+3. Create an Terraform execution plan.

    ```
    terraform plan